EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-leadership.md

 ---
 layout: post
-title: Our Vision
+title: Leadership
 subtitle: The Leadership Challenge of our Time
+heroQuote: >-

-heroQuote: I am not afraid of an army of lions led by a sheep; I am afraid of an army of sheep led by a lion
+  I am not afraid of an army of lions led by a sheep; I am afraid of an army of sheep led by a lion
 hero_Quote_Cite: Alexander the Great
-customHeroPosition: "center bottom"
+customHeroPosition: center bottom

-# IMAGES
 hero_image: /images/happyVillageGirl.webp
 sprite_image: /images/sprites/sprite-Set1.webp
 sprite_selection_number: 14
 team-member: Chris de Wet
 tags: EMIT Strategy
 category: About EMIT
 excerpt_separator: <!--more-->